Examples

 print(model['adjmat'])

-Reading the table from left to right we see that Cloudy is connected to Sprinkler and also to Rain in a directed manner.
-Sprinkler is connect to Wet_grass.
-Rain is connected to Wet_grass.
-Wet_grass is connected to nothing.
+Reading the table from left to right: - Cloudy is connected to Sprinkler and Rain in a directed manner - Sprinkler is connected to Wet_grass - Rain is connected to Wet_grass - Wet_grass has no outgoing connections

 Cloudy